 All participants (people with MPN-SVT and HCPs) will then be invited to a Joint Co-design Event.
-At this event, we will show a compilation film of extracts from video-recorded interviews with people who have MPN-SVT.
-This film highlights key moments for people diagnosed and living with MPN-SVT.
-Priorities agreed at both the service-user and HCP Feedback Events will also be presented and discussed.
+We will show the film again, and priorities agreed at both the service-user and HCP Feedback Events will be presented and discussed.
 The purpose of this event will be: